 Tuition for full-time students will be charged on a flat rate basis.
-Tuition for 2019-20 will be published in Spring 2019.
-As a reference, the law school's flat rate tuition for 2018-19 is $64,064 plus mandatory fees.
+For the 2019-2020 academic year, the tuition flat rate is $66,306 plus mandatory fees.

 Tuition for part-time students will be charged on a per unit basis.
-Tuition for 2019-20 will be published in Spring 2019.
-As a reference, the law school's per unit tuition for 2018-19 is $2,477 per unit plus mandatory fees.
+For the 2019-2020 academic year, the tuition rate is $2,564 per unit plus mandatory fees.